cdrpl/idlemon/README.md

 # Idlemon Server

 This is a game server for an online idle game.
 Most player actions are received through HTTP requests but WebSockets are used for realtime needs such as player chat.
-Player data is saved using MariaDB and Redis is used as a temporary cache.
+Player data is stored in a Postgres database and Redis is used as a temporary cache.

 ### Dependencies

 -   Go (1.16.x)
--   MariaDB (10.x)
+-   PostgreSQL (13.x)
 -   Redis (6.x)

 ### Idlemon Client